leobudima/elogii-blog/content/last-mile-delivery-the-definitive-guide.md

 And what do customers want from a quality delivery experience?

-First, they want convenience.
-According to a recent study, convenience was among the top three things people wanted to experience when they do business with a brand.
+First, they want **convenience**.

+According to [**a recent study**](https://www.pwc.com/gx/en/industries/consumer-markets/consumer-insights-survey.html), convenience was among the top three things people wanted to experience when they do business with a brand.

 You can do this by streamlining the order and fulfillment process.